logo for cat-health-guide.org

 Cats with FIP will only survive for a few months.
 Treatment with anti-inflammatory drugs such as prednisone will help to provide a good quality of life during this time.

-Feline Leukaemia Complex
+Feline Leukemia Complex

 This condition can effect any portion of the eye.
 This virus is caught by direct contact with an infected cat.
 Associated symptoms include anemia (reduced number of red blood cells) and lymphoma which is unusual cell growth in the lymph glands.